Distributive-Network/PythonMonkey/README.md

 - JS Date objects are represented by Python datetime.datetime objects
 - Intrinsics (boolean, number, null, undefined) are passed by value
 - JS Functions are automatically wrapped so that they behave like Python functions, and vice-versa
+- Python Lists are represented by JS true Arrays

 ### Roadmap
 - [done] JS instrinsics coerce to Python intrinsics